ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 sudo kdb umount user:/tests/storage
 ```

+Use the `type` tag in `infos/features/storage` to indicate that your storage plugin supports this feature.

 ## Support Values Inside Non-Leaf Keys

 Sometimes the most “natural” mapping of key-value pairs to a file format might cause a storage plugin to not be able to store values in so-called directory (non-leaf) keys.